 It is a common problem which can be 'just a small leak' or the complete loss of bowel control.

-Some questions to answer if you think you might have a bladder and bowel problem:
+Here are some questions to answer if you think you might have a bladder and bowel problem:

 Do you sometimes feel you have not completely emptied your bladder?